Martinsburg VA Medical Center

 Unit 4C: Two members of the immediate family (or significant others) may visit at any time.

-Domiciliary Residential Rehabilitation Treament Programs: 11 a.m. - 8 p.m. daily
+Domiciliary Residential Rehabilitation Treatment Programs: Daily from 11 a.m. to 8 p.m.

 Community Living Center: 24/7